reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/sessions.md

 ### Create a session for a host with self-signed certificates

-If your Cumulocity host is using a self-signed certificate (which is usually the case if you are using the Cumulocity IoT Edge), then you may want to use the `allowInsecure` flag.
+If your Cumulocity host is using a self-signed certificate (which is usually the case if you are using the Cumulocity Edge), then you may want to use the `allowInsecure` flag.
 This option ignores the SSL verification.
 It should only be used if you trust the host and you have no option available (e.g. importing the missing CA certificate to the operating system)!

 <CodeExample>